19th Mar 2024

 An organisation’s approach to fraud prevention starts at the top, and responsibility for fraud at the board level should be clearly defined.

 Further down in the organisation, finance professionals should receive up-to-date training on spotting potentially fraudulent activity, while robust controls and processes, such as dual sign-offs for payments, are key to reducing the potential for fraudulent transactions.
+And, as is becoming increasingly the case, technology will be vital.

 Want to learn more about a multi-layered approach to fraud & error prevention?